Ankitnaudiyal/PythonAtWork/README.md

-pyAtWork has been created to share knowledge about using Python programming language to solve common problems at work.
+PythonAtWork (py@Work) has been created to share knowledge about using Python programming language to solve common problems at work.
 The two main ideas for initiating this project are:

 ## 1. Learning to program with Python
 Python is a high level programming language which is widely used and liked by a large community.
 Some of the main reasons behinid its popularity and success are its easy to read and write sytax.
 Python is said to be a very developer friendly language and hence becomes a good tool for the beginners to learn how to code.
 Beginners do not need to worry a lot about the unnecessary details of the language and can concentrate on learning to code.